-Decision Logic The logic used to make decisions, defined in DMN as the value knowledge models.
+Decision Logic The logic used to make decisions, defined in DMN as the value expressions of decisions and business knowledge models and represented visually as boxed expressions.

-Decision Logic Level The detailed level of modeling in DMN, consisting of the value
+Decision Logic Level The detailed level of modeling in DMN, consisting of the value expressions associated with decisions and business knowledge models.